pranjalpc99/Transcripter/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under  **CC BY-NC-SA 4.0** (Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International) - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments